 Tip: You can use the Round node to round values to the nearest number.
 This example describes how you can consistently round down to a nearest number.
 Consider the following nodes and connections.
 In the policy shown in the following image, the Remainder node is used in conjunction with a Subtract node to round down to the nearest ten the last reading value associated with a Measurement Location.

-The following image shows the Properties window of a Remainder node.
+Health Indicator Last Reading Value Add Value to Measurement % 10 Last Reading Location Health Indicator Remainder The following image shows the Properties window of a Remainder node.
 You can use the Remainder node to calculate the amount remaining after the Last Reading value is divided by 10.
-For example, if the last reading value is 87, the result of the remainder node is 7 (87/10=8) with a remainder of 7.

-The following image shows the Properties window of a Subtract node.
+For example, if the last reading value is 87, the result of the remainder node is 7 (87/10=8 with a remainder of 7). n4 - Properties Name Remainder Last Reading $\sim$ Value Display Field $\sim$ % 10 The following image shows the Properties window of a Subtract node.
 You can then subtract the remainder from the reading value.
 The result of this calculation is the reading value rounded down to the nearest ten.
 Continuing with the previous example, the result of this node is 80 (87-7=80).

-Finally, the result of the Subtract node (80) is added to a Health Indicator Value record that is linked to a Health Indicator.